 Another resource is internet tutorials, such as those available on YouTube.
-Videos can be a great start to your learning process since they can show you step by step instructions that you will be able to follow in real time.
-When choosing these videos, understand that some of these tutorials are targeted to beginners, while others are targeted to more experienced coders.
+Videos can be a great start to your learning process.
+They can show you step-by-step instructions you can follow in real-time.
+When choosing these videos, understand that some of these tutorials are for beginners while others are targeted to more experienced coders.

 When learning to code, it is best to start with the simplest languages.
-Learning the easier programming languages and web technologies first will help when you move on to other, more complex ones.
-To give yourself the best chance to succeed, consider starting with one or more of the following:
+Learning easier programming languages and web technologies first will help when you move on to other, more complex ones.
+To give yourself the best chance to succeed, consider starting with some easier languages.

 |Hypertext Markup Language (HTML)||This is a standardized system for World Wide Web pages.
 Overall, it is a relatively painless markup language that is invaluable for web design.|

 If you are following the above learning plan and come to a difficult section, do what professional programmers do: ask Google.
-Once you understand the basics and begin writing your code, you will encounter situations where you will be unsure what to do next or how to solve an issue.
-Don’t be ashamed of Googling for answers; it’s a key part of learning to program in the internet age.
+Once you understand the basics and begin writing your code, you will encounter situations where you aren’t sure what to do.
+Don’t be ashamed of Googling for answers; it’s a key part of learning to program in the Internet age.

-Once you’ve learned some of the basics and understand the languages, the rest will typically come from Google, your peers, and other resources you’ll surely pick up along the way..
+The first step is to learn some basics and understand languages.
+The rest will typically come from Google, your peers, and other resources you’ll surely pick up along the way.

 Remember, when teaching yourself to code, you should have patience and persistence in knowing that you’ll ultimately reach your goals.
 Also, take into consideration that it will take time to grasp the fundamentals.

 First things first: narrow down your first project and decide what you would like to create.
-Next, buy a book or other learning materials and find videos that will be beneficial.
+Next, buy a book or other learning materials and find videos that help.
 Remember to start slow and learn the languages designed for your preferred path.